nameisalfio/q-learning-maze-robot/README.md

 2.  **Launch the RL Agent**:
     - In your terminal, run the main Python script:
       ```bash
+      # Launch in interactive mode (will ask for Fast/Real mode)
       python main.py

+      # Or launch directly in fast mode for training
+      python main.py --mode train --fast
       ```

 3.  **Begin Training**:
     - The script will present an interactive menu.
-    - Select option `1` to start a new training session or `3` to continue from a saved model.
+    - Select option `1` to start a new training session, `2` to test your trained model or `3` to continue training from a saved model.
     - Watch the logs in your terminal as the agent learns!

 ## 🎮 Usage